-- Outstanding Licensure Exam Pass Rates: The Eastern University NCLEX-RN pass rate average for the last five years is over 95% (for first time candidates for licensure as a Registered Nurse.)
-Our dedicated faculty excellently prepare Eastern students to successfully sit for the NCLEX-RN exam and achieve licensure as a registered nurse.
+- Outstanding Licensure Exam Pass Rates: The NCLEX-RN pass rate average for all Eastern University BSN students over the last five years is 95% (for first time candidates for licensure as a Registered Nurse.)
+Our dedicated faculty excellently prepare Eastern students to successfully sit for the NCLEX-RN exam and achieve licensure.

 - Nursing Resource & Simulation Lab: Our state-of-the-art nursing lab provides opportunities for students to learn through simulated hospital and practice experiences.

 - Clinical Experience: Students receive comprehensive hands-on clinical experience at regional hospitals, health care facilities, and community settings.
 Eastern nursing students have been awarded highly competitive paid externships at prestigious healthcare agencies, such as Children’s Hospital of Philadelphia.